 The presence of co-occurring mental disorders along with substance abuse issues is common across all demographic groups.
 Women who are recovering from substance abuse commonly experience the following mental disorders:

-For women, finding a treatment center that has emphasis on the assessment, evaluation and subsequent of co-occurring disorders is crucial for long-term recovery outcomes.
+For women, finding a treatment center that has an emphasis on the assessment, evaluation and subsequent of co-occurring disorders is crucial for long-term recovery outcomes.
 Additionally, women also need to find treatment and aftercare facilities that have the focus on the unique needs that women have regarding recovery, which is less punitive based and more towards empowerment and self-reliance.

-In the process of working through the early stages of recovery, women who are newly sober may experience feelings that are very visceral and as a result women may feel difficulty in coping with these new feelings.
+In the process of working through the early stages of recovery, women who are newly sober may experience feelings that are very visceral and as a result, women may feel difficulty in coping with these new feelings.
 In order to cope, women may transfer or switch addictions in order to rationalize or cover up feelings.
 Some common cross-addictions can be to food, sex, work and shopping among others.
-The key to stopping these cross-addiction for women in recovery is for women to have the proper avenues to divulge and discuss these raw feelings.
+The key to stopping this cross-addiction for women in recovery is for women to have the proper avenues to divulge and discuss these raw feelings.
 Having access to effective therapies such as cognitive-behavioral therapy (CBT) and psychotherapy may be good options.

 What women come into recovery, they commonly had previous partners that were substance abusers and the width and breath of their relationships were tied to drug use.
 Therefore, women who are new to recovery often view drugs in terms of relationships.
 Being involved in a deep or more romantic relationship while new in recovery takes the focus away from self.
 If the relationship turns bad, the emotional distress of that relationship will significantly impact recovery.
 It is crucial that women new to recovery focus on themselves first and establish stability within themselves and avoid the emotional rollercoaster of a relationship.